cstuart1609/Space-Missions-EDA/README.md

 'Mission' is the primary key in both missions and locations linking the tables in a one-to-one relationship.
 Meanwhile, the agencies table primary key is company with a one-to-many relationship with both the missions and location table.
 This dataset has a relatively simple structure with the agencies table acting as a look-up table, with both missions and locations as indexed tables - albeit a different variants of the same data.

-## Data ETL - Extract, Transform, Load
+## Data ETL in Power Query - Extract, Transform, Load

 The ETL process is conducted within Excel, a choice made due to the dataset's relatively small size, which allows for effective management without overwhelming computational demands.
 After importing the CSV file into Power Query, I meticulously examined the dataset for errors.
 A notable issue identified was the datetime field erroneously displaying all years as 30/12/1899.
 This anomaly was resolved, removing the date aspect, as it bore no significance for the subsequent analysis.